NautilusTrader

 from nautilus_trader.test_kit.providers import TestInstrumentProvider

-For this example we will use FX data from histdata.com.
-Simply go to https://www.histdata.com/download-free-forex-historical-data/?/ascii/tick-data-quotes/ and select an FX pair, then select one or more months of data to download.
+This example uses FX tick data from histdata.com.
+Select an FX pair and one or more months to download.

-assert raw_files, f"Unable to find any histdata files in directory {path}"
+assert raw_files, f"Unable to find any CSV files in directory {path}"

 raw_files

-# Here we just take the first data file found and load into a pandas DataFrame
+# Load the first CSV file into a pandas DataFrame

 df = CSVTickDataLoader.load(